Introduction to Rural market Products

 Step #9.
 Develop Community rural market Infrastructures

-A company can also develop a long-lasting relationship with their customers by developing community infrastructures and facilities for the development of the community as a whole.
-For an example of the construction of dispensaries, health care programmes, providing scholarships or financial aid to the bright deserving students.
+A company can also develop a long-lasting relationship with its customers by developing community infrastructures and facilities for the development of the community as a whole.
+For example of the construction of dispensaries, health care programs, providing scholarships or financial aid to the bright deserving students.
 Providing employment to the unemployed rural youth, organizing workshops for better harvests, modern technologies, how to best utilize the available resources, how to conserve them, or various issues specific to the rural population.

 Step #10.
 Inventory Management